How to reach me

 • The Department of Global Ecology is co-located with Carnegie's Department of Plant Biology on the campus of Stanford University.
 Carnegie and Stanford students cycle through classes, labs, lectures and events hosted by the institution as well as the university.

-In 2024, I am moving to the University of Kansas’ Department of Ecology & Evolutionary Biology.
+In August 2024, I started at the University of Kansas’ Department of Ecology & Evolutionary Biology.
 Here are some FAQs:

 • My contact details at University of Kansas are: